arthur-liqian/jekyll-blog/_drafts/rabbitmq/rabbitmq.md

     processed successfully.
 Otherwise, the server stores the message consistently.

+# multiple consumers share one queue

+- the messages will be equally splited to all of the consumers

 # TODO
 - the order of exchange and queue declaration
     - what will happen if queue is declared before exchange, and being bound to the exchange
-- multiple consumers share one queue
 - the different type of exchange, fanout, direct, etc.
     - there are 2 mandatory exchange types:
         - direct